squallone/Swift-Concurrency-Guide/README.md

 - The `async` block schedules the task to run on a background thread, allowing the main thread to continue execution immediately (`After async task` is printed before the async task completes).

-#### Practical Use Case
-- sync: Performing a sequence of dependent operations (e.g., reading a file before parsing it).
-- async: Fetching data from a network without blocking the UI thread.
+---

 ### Serial and Concurrent Queues

 In **Grand Central Dispatch (GCD)**, queues are used to execute tasks.
 There are two main types of queues:

+#### **Serial Queue**
-- Serial queues only have a single thread associated with them and thus only allow a single task to be executed at any given time.
+- Only have a single thread associated with them
-- Concurrent queue, on the other hand, is able to utilize as many threads as the system has resources for.
-Threads will be created and released as necessary on a concurrent queue.
+- Executes tasks one at a time in the order they are added
+- Ensures that each task finishes before the next one starts
+- Useful for ensuring sequential execution or avoiding race conditions when accessing shared resources

 #### **Concurrent Queue**
+- Utilize as many threads as the system has resources for
-- Executes multiple tasks concurrently.
+- Executes multiple tasks concurrently
-- Tasks start in the order they are added, but they may complete in any order since they can run simultaneously on different threads.
+- Tasks start in the order they are added, but they may complete in any order since they can run simultaneously on different threads
-- Useful for performing multiple tasks in parallel.
+- Useful for performing multiple tasks in parallel

-#### **Serial Queue**
-- Executes tasks one at a time in the order they are added.
-- Ensures that each task finishes before the next one starts.
-- Useful for ensuring sequential execution or avoiding race conditions when accessing shared resources.

 | Feature         | Serial Queue                         | Concurrent Queue                   |
 |-----------------|-------------------------------------|------------------------------------|